What's up with redistricting?

 What stage are we at in the redistricting process, and what comes next?

-This week, the U.S. Census Bureau released data on reapportionment, which is the process of reallocating the 435 House districts between the states based on updated population distribution.
+In April, the U.S. Census Bureau released data on reapportionment, which is the process of reallocating the 435 House districts between the states based on updated population distribution.
 We now know that there are seven congressional districts changing hands between 13 states: California, Illinois, Michigan, New York, Ohio, Pennsylvania, and West Virginia are each losing one district, while Florida, Colorado, Montana, North Carolina, and Oregon are each gaining one, and Texas is gaining two.
 This means that there are some incumbents who won’t be eligible to run in their current district in the states that are losing a congressional district, and the states gaining a district will need to draw completely new constituencies.

 The reapportionment results came as a surprise to a lot of people.
 Can you break down what happened?